Former East Germany still lags behind west | DW | 25.09.2019

 In order to continue to address the economic divide, the government agreed on 12 areas of development to focus on in the coming year, including developing innovation in economics and sciences.

-Since reunification 1989, the commissioner has provided an annual report on the state of German unity.
+Since reunification in 1989, the commissioner has provided an annual report on the state of German unity.

 kmm/sms (dpa, epd, Reuters)